JdeRobot/RoboticsAcademy/docs/_pages/exercises/AutonomousCars/follow_line.md

 - Launch the `exercise.html` web-page.
 Wait for some time until an alert appears with the message `Connection Established`.

-- To view Gazebo simulation, open `http://localhost:6080/vnc.html` in browser and click on 'Connect'

 - The exercise can be used after the alert.

 **Where to insert the code?**